Last Updated on

 It means eating until full and satisfied; without the need to envision ‘fullness scales’, ‘hunger charts’ or chewing each mouthful in a slow, meditative trance; stopping at 80% full (whatever that is) and re-evaluating in 20 minutes.
 It means aiming for complete and utter satisfaction: a stomach that has no desire to eat more.
 It means relying on your body to gauge fullness signals well, without second-guessing or panicking about getting it ‘right’ down to the exact mouthful: knowing that if you eat too much at one meal, you will be less hungry at the next – and vice versa: that your body will sort it out.

-It means eating food that you like, without restricting macronutrients or any dietary group, sub-group or ingredient (except in the case of diagnosed allergies, foods that you dislike, and, perhaps, trans fats, which appear to have no positive qualities).
-It means a mix of fat, carbohydrates and protein, with liberal quantities of micronutrients in their original form, ie. within food.
-This may (and often will) involve a combination of man-made foodstuffs (flour, sugar and white rice) with liberal quantities of high-nourishment food, such as full fat animal products, full fat dairy products, fruit, vegetables, fish, eggs etc. See more about how to begin eating normally.
+It means eating food that you like, without restricting macronutrients or any dietary group, sub-group or ingredient (except in the case of diagnosed allergies, foods that you dislike, and deceptive flavorings).
+It means a mix of fat, carbohydrates, protein, vitamins, and minerals (within food).
+It includes ‘white’ items like rice, potatoes, and flour, as well as full-fat animal products, full-fat dairy products, fruit, vegetables, fish, eggs, etc.

-Finally, and most importantly, it means knowing that the addictive aspect of meals and snacks is in the combination of great taste with low nutrition.
-Rather than a toxic element (as in the case of nicotine, alcohol and drugs) the danger is in the removal of nourishment combined with enhanced taste: a fake food counterpart.
+Finally, and most importantly, it means knowing that the addictive aspect of meals and snacks is in the combination of deceptive taste with low nutrition.
+Rather than a toxic element (as in the case of nicotine, alcohol and drugs) the danger is in the addition of enhanced taste, which makes bland, mass-produced ingredients taste far better than they really are.
 This results in a substance with no satiating qualities, delivering an extended duration of pleasure (because there is no cue to stop) with no reward.
 Read more about the mechanism of food addiction here.

 Junk food addiction is most similar to the rapidly growing (but never talked about) addiction to online pornography (we don’t hear about this because it is such a new phenomenon and people are ashamed to talk about it, as they are with binge eating).
 It is easy to understand, however, that a porn addict is not expected to abstain from sex their entire life in order to recover; rather they must replace the fake 2D simulations with a real partner.
-Rather than abandoning sexual arousal in all forms, they must seek it with real people: live humans who offer the potential benefits of love, kindness, warmth, protection, resources and offspring.
-If you are trapped in a cycle of overeating, you don’t need to abandon delicious tasting food; instead, seek meals that are delicious AND nourishing.
-Add the benefits back in, so that the signal of pleasure signals something real.
+Rather than abandoning sexual arousal in all forms, they must seek it with real people: live humans who offer the potential benefits of love, kindness, warmth, protection, resources, and offspring.
+If you are trapped in a cycle of overeating, you don’t need to abandon delicious tasting food; instead, seek meals that are delicious AND nourishing; meals where the signal of pleasure signals something real.
+Avoid foods that lie.